Confused about which diet to choose? This article shares some of the differences between paleo, keto, Whole30, vegan, and clean eating diets.

 Clean eating includes real, whole foods most of the time, choosing organic and sustainable options whenever possible.
 Clean eating also means selecting foods that meet one’s individual needs.

 People following a clean eating diet are advised to eat minimally processed foods and be more mindful of how their food is sourced.
 A clean eating diet is a great one to follow because of its elimination of processed foods.
+Check out my clean eating food list with my pantry favorites.

 Many of the diseases that currently plague our society are in large part caused by processed foods that have recently been introduced into our food system.
 Avoiding processed foods is a great way to avoid modern diseases.

 The main drawback of clean eating is that some individuals may become overly obsessive with it.
 This can lead to orthorexia, which is a recognized eating disorder in which the sufferer systematically avoids specific foods that they see as harmful.
+Read about how to eat clean without starving yourself.

 The benefits of a clean eating approach is that it is flexible and allows for individuality.
 If I’ve learned anything at all from both my professional and personal experience in the health industry, it is that everyone is different and there is no “one size fits all” approach when it comes to diet.
 So, clean eating is general enough to apply to most diets that fall in the healthy eating realm.